gerardocastro/blondie/README.md

 ### Combining conditions with 'OR'

-You can combine all conditions by using '\_or\_' in your condition.
+You can combine all conditions and scopes by using '\_or\_' in your condition.

     User.search(name_like_or_login_equals: 'dav').result